Animation Trainee Finder 2023-24

 Are the placements paid?

 Once you have been interviewed by a production company and been offered a placement, the production company will take you on as an employee and pay you a salary set by the company at a rate at or above National Minimum Wage.
-You may be placed on up to three productions during the programme for periods of between four and 40 weeks dependent on the production.
+You may be placed on productions for periods of between four and 40 weeks dependent on the production’s needs/available funding.

 What roles might I be expected to take on?

 The roles you will be offered will all be entry-level and dependent on the needs of the production.
-The role may be offered as a junior animator/assistant animator, a storyboard artist assistant/revisionist, junior rigger, production coordinator or production assistant for example.
+The role may be offered as a junior animator/assistant animator, a storyboard artist assistant/revisionist, junior rigger, production coordinator/production assistant, art department assistant or assistant editor for example.
 You will learn the skills for the role on the job with the support of the production company.

 What will I need to share with ScreenSkills if I am successful in securing a place?

-- 1 November – productions will begin reviewing candidates for placements
+- 30 October – program starts, productions have the option to begin reviewing candidates for placements

 How to apply

 You will need to have a ScreenSkills account to apply for Trainee Finder.
-If you do not already have an account, you can register here.
+If you do not already have an account, you can register from the homepage.

 You will need to provide: